argilla-io/argilla/docs/_source/practical_guides/create_dataset.md

 #### Hugging Face hub datasets

-Argilla loves Hugging Face and is tightly integrated with their eco-system.
+Argilla loves Hugging Face and is tightly integrated with its eco-system.
 To get started with a `FeedbackDataset`, we can directly retrieve a [Argilla-compatible dataset from the Hugging Face datasets hub](https://huggingface.co/datasets?other=argilla).
 These datasets already contain a complete configuration and data.

 ```python
 import argilla as rg